IGVF-CRISPR/CRISPR-JAMBOREE/single-cell/guide-assignment/sceptre/nextflow/README.md

 # `sceptre` guide assignment Nextflow process

-The file `main.nf` defines the Nextflow process `guide_assignment_sceptre`, which can be integrated into the IGVF pipeline.
+The file `processes/guide_assignment_sceptre.nf` defines the Nextflow process `guide_assignment_sceptre`, which can be integrated into the IGVF pipeline.

 ## Docker image